 Most adventure travellers escape the city and make for the primeval forests and lakes of rural Estonia.
 And who can blame them?
 These areas offer landscapes and ecosystems, which have, for the most part, been lost in much of Europe.
 More than 1,000 lakes shimmer in the Estonian countryside, while bogs and swamplands cover an astounding one-fifth of the country.
 These habitants are a haven for birds and birdwatchers.

 Estonia’s natural wonders are on impressive display in its national parks; most notably, Soomaa, in the heart of the country, and Lahemaa, on the northern coast, which rewards visitors with challenging hikes and impressive views of the Baltic Klint, a 1,200km-long (745 mile) ridge of limestone cliffs that stretches from Sweden to Russia.
 Elusive wolves, bears and lynxes can also be spotted in these parts.

-Estonia's history, like that of its Baltic neighbours, has been one almost singly devoted to maintaining independence from its powerful neighbours, most notably Russia.
-Annexed by Stalin in 1940, Estonia never entirely became the Soviet republic it might have done, retaining its language and culture far more strongly than many other members of the USSR.
-At the breakup of the Soviet Union in 1991, Estonia embraced independence enthusiastically and in two decades has undergone a transformation from lumbering communist society to gleaming example of forward-thinking transitional economy.
-Now an EU and NATO member, the future looks increasingly bright for this little-known but much-loved Baltic gem.
+Estonia's history, like that of its Baltic neighbours, has been almost singly devoted to maintaining independence from its powerful neighbours, most notably Russia.
+Annexed by Stalin in 1940, Estonia never entirely became the Soviet republic it might have done, retaining its language and culture far more strongly than other members of the USSR.
+This plucky, independent spirit endures in Estonia today.